-(Revised 1974)
+(Revised 1975)

-GENERAL INSTRUCTIONS.-Consult recent issues of PHYTOPATHOLOGY.
+INSTRUCTIONS.-Consult GENERAL issues of PHYTOPATHOLOGY.
 Follow the journal format.
 Manuscripts should be in English; however, abstracts will be permitted in English and either French, Spanish, or Portuguese.
-Use line-numbered manuscript paper.
+Line-numbered manuscript paper is mandatory.
+Sources will be suggested upon request.
+Variously styled numbering and spacing formats are acceptable, but authors should check that spacing rules do not confuse typed copy at left or right margins, or the final line on each page.
+Pre-review retyping will be requested for manuscripts that do not conform.
+Handnumbered lines are acceptable, if carefully done.
 Type double-spaced throughout, including tables, captions, and legends.
-Submit two copies on 8.5×11-inch paper.
-Author's name should appear in top right-hand corner of each page (in case of two authors, both names; if three or more, first author et al. may be used) followed by the page number, and "Phytopathology."
-Tables are on numbered pages which appear after Literature Cited; legends for figures are on a separate, numbered page after tables.
+Submit two copies on 216 × 279-mm (8.5 × 11-inch) paper.
+Author's name should appear in top righthand corner of each page (in case of two authors, both names; if three or more, first author et al. may be used) followed by the page number, and "Phytopathology."
+Tables are on numbered pages which appear after Literature Cited; legends for figures are placed on a separate, numbered page after tables.